DataLinkX/DataLinkX.github.io/pages/resources.md

 ### Application and Methodology Development

-1. The key for interdiscipline research is to convince the domain researchers that the proposed method (statistical or machine learning) is useful.
+- The key for interdiscipline research is to convince the domain researchers that the proposed method (statistical or machine learning) is useful.
-2. The key for research on statistical methodology is to provide theoretical support for the methodology under some technical conditions.
+- The key for research on statistical methodology is to provide theoretical support for the methodology under some technical conditions.

 ### Possible Research Topics
 1. New insights/methodology into classical problems with essential difference (more efficient, faster, powerful, applicable)
 2. New problems (with classical/new method)
 3. New connections between different methods/problems
 4. New theory for methodologies to understand the good performance of the method
+5. Building statistical models that capture better biological features to provide better understanding on bological phenomenon.
-5. Extending old methods to new settings (not so creative but with solid theoretical development)
+6. Extending old methods to new settings (generally is not recommended)

 ### Related Top Journals
 - Bioinformatics: Nature, Cell, Science, Nature biotech, Communications Biology, [Genome Biology](https://genomebiology.biomedcentral.com/), [Nature Method](https://www.nature.com/nmeth/#search-menu), [Nature Communications](https://www.nature.com/search?subject=computational-biology-and-bioinformatics&journal=ncomms), [NAR](https://academic.oup.com/nar/advance-articles), [Nature Review](https://www.nature.com/nature/articles?type=review-article), [Bioinformatics](https://academic.oup.com/bioinformatics), [Briefings](https://academic.oup.com/bib)